fansilet-roles/mpath/README.md

     - mpath
 ```

-As you can see just setting map to false the role will only perform the umount
+As you can see, just set *map* to _false_, and the role will only perform the unmount action.
-action.
+:simple_smile:

 License
 -------

-GPLv2
+LGPL-3.0

 Author Information
 ------------------

-This role was create in 2017 by [Igor Brandao](https://isca.space)
+This role was create in 2017 by [isca](https://isca.space)